olegp/override/README.md

 ## Environments

 Override environments are simply comma separated lists of Override package or module names.
-You may for example have a different environment for development, staging and production.
+You may for example have different environments for development, staging and production.

 You can avoid specifying the environment every time you run your app by setting the `OVERRIDE_ENV` environment variable.